jmgonza6/crystal-builder/README.md

 - Define a custom lattice by specifying the lattice parameters and angles, the basis positions, and the element types

+- Create structures using the GUI or from the command line with a text file

 - Build and view large super cells (no limit on maximum atoms)

 - 3D graphics rendering of the crystals with real time user interaction